neural-data-science/NESC_3505/Assignments/Assignment_1/Assignment_1.md

 ## Your First Jupyter Notebook!

 Assignments generally come with all the files you need already in the folder for that assignment.
-When the teaching team assigns and assignment to you, CoCalc copies the assignment's files into your CoCalc account/workspace.
+When the teaching team assigns an assignment to you, CoCalc copies the assignment's files into your CoCalc account/workspace.
 This means that any changes you make to these files only affect you — they don't change the "master" files, nor can any other student see your work.

 When you go into the Assignment_1 folder, you will see one file: `Assignment_1.ipynb`.
 In general, all assignments will follow this pattern: the main/first files you should open should be the one called `Assignment_[num].ipynb`.
 The `.ipynb` *extension* (letters after the dot indicating file type) identifies this file as a Jupyter notebook file (for historical reasons; Jupyter notebooks were originally called "iPython notebooks", but the name was changed once the project was expanded to support other programming languages).